Matrimonial & De Facto Property Settlement

 There are many different ways that you can separate your financial interests and we are able to assist you in selecting the right option for your situation.
 At Clarity Legal Group, we are able to provide you with all of this advice in just one consultation so you can finalise your separation knowing that you have reached a fair financial settlement.
 If you require on-going representation, we can assist you with both preparing and filing Consent Orders or Initiating Applications and drafting and providing legal advice for Binding Financial Agreements.
 We have extensive experience in successfully representing our clients in both mediations and arbitrations.
 We are also experienced in court advocacy and regularly appear in the Federal Circuit Court and Family Court.

-Contact us for more information or for a free no obligation legal advice session.
+Contact us for more information or for a reduced fee initial legal strategy session.

 Get started now